pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 976 Work Without Quality

 I am a Developer and try to write quality code the most of the time, but on some occasions, any bug can be sent with the code have a quality team that test your code is a great tool but if the company don't agree this , really the bugs are free.

 ##### Day 975 Data Binding

-In android development the process of how the views and objects work together is exciting, I believe it that mobile development is easy to learn but this is wrong, Its a new world.
+In android development the process of how the views and objects work together is exciting, I believe it that mobile development is easy to learn but this is wrong, It's a new world.

 ##### Day 974 Architecture Changes

-In the work, we need to implement important architectural changes in some micro-services, this things be a challenge.
+In the work, we need to implement important architectural changes in some microservices, these things be a challenge.

 ##### Day 973 Android Design Patterns

 The Android Development is good, I think that I can take some concepts that use and applied in my Backend projects, the use of design patterns is amazing and the part on how to separate concerns is beautiful.

 ##### Day 971-972 My First Android Application